-According to Burnham Holdings’ 2018 financial report, charges for uninsured litigation were $1.25 million and expenses for legal counsel, consultants and other costs to defend claims (including asbestos claims) was $187,000.
+According to Burnham Holdings’ 2020 financial report, charges for uninsured litigation were $383,000 and expenses for legal counsel, consultants and other costs to defend claims (including asbestos claims) was $104,000.

-In the 2018 annual report, the company said it believes the vast majority of future asbestos claims should be resolved within existing insurance limits and reserves — whether it be through trial verdicts or out-of-court settlements.
+The company says it believes the vast majority of future asbestos claims should be resolved within existing insurance limits and reserves — whether it be through trial verdicts or out-of-court settlements.

 However, Burnham Holdings officials did note that asbestos litigation involves many uncertainties and the company cannot predict the extent to which new claims will be filed or the financial impact it may have on the business.

 In July 2013, a New York jury awarded $190 million in an asbestos-related lawsuit involving Burnham Commercial.
 Five plaintiffs were exposed to asbestos while working in the plumbing, steamfitting and construction industries and developed mesothelioma as a result of their exposure.

 One plaintiff handled and demolished boilers with asbestos-containing components throughout his career.
 Another plaintiff, a steamfitter, handled boilers containing asbestos.

 A third plaintiff, a pipefitter, worked at New York’s Brooklyn Navy Yard from 1951 and 1966 and was exposed while handling pipes of distillers that processed saltwater.
 The other two plaintiffs were plumbers who handled boilers and pipes covered in asbestos.

 Burnham Commercial’s monetary obligations for the five lawsuits totaled $42.2 million, or 21.2% of the total damages awarded.
 However, the company filed post-trial motions and appeals seeking to reduce or overturn the verdicts.

 On February 9, 2015, New York Supreme Court Judge Joan Madden ruled that all five damage awards “deviate from reasonable compensation,” and significantly reduced Burnham Commercial’s liability to less than $7 million.

 In 2014, a separate lawsuit returned a $6 million verdict against the company, but that too was later reduced by an appeals court to less than $2 million.
 The plaintiff in that case, Charles Hillyer, allegedly developed mesothelioma from asbestos exposure while working as a steamfitter from 1960 to 1983.